Loading some great jobs for you...

 Conditions of EmploymentU.S.
 Citizenship is Required.
 See Special Conditions of Employment Section.

 The Career Transition Assistance Plan (CTAP) provides eligible surplus and displaced competitive service employees in the Department of Justice with selection priority over other candidates for competitive service vacancies.
 If your Department of Justice component has notified you in writing that you are a surplus or displaced employee eligible for CTAP eligibility, you may receive selection priority if: 1) this vacancy is within your CTAP eligibility; 2) you apply under the instructions in this announcement; and 3) you are found well qualified for this vacancy.
 To be well qualified, you must satisfy all qualification requirements for the vacant position and score 85 or better on established ranking criteria.
 You must provide a copy of your written notification of CTAP eligibility with your application.
 Additional information about CTAP eligibility is at:

-As a general rule, education is not creditable above GL-5 for most positions covered by this standard; however, graduate education may be credited in those few instances where the graduate education is directly related to the work of the position.
+GL-06 AND GL-07: As a general rule, education is not creditable above GL-5 for most positions covered by this standard; however , graduate education may be credited in those few instances where the graduate education is directly related to the work of the position.

-For information regarding foreign education requirements, please see Foreign Diploma and Credit Recognition at the U.S. department of Education website:
+For information regarding foreign education requirements, please see the Recognition of Foreign Qualifications at the U.S. Department of Education website:

 **Your eligibility for consideration will be based on your responses to the questions in the application.**